► CAR magazine guide to hybrid cars

 However, some manufacturers also use the phrase to denote energy-saving systems designed to cut the engine at standstill and harvest power during deceleration.
 The Suzuki Swift 1.0 Boosterjet SHVS is one example of this: it can never run on electric power alone and its wheels are never turned by an e-motor, but its drivetrain does use electric-powered fuel-saving tech to reduce consumption.
 Mild hybrid is often also used to refer to a stop-start system, cutting the combustion engine at lights to save fuel.

 A plug-in hybrid is often also referred to as a PHEV, standing for Plug-in Hybrid Electric Vehicle.
 The name even makes it on to the side of the car sometimes - see the Mitsubishi Outlander PHEV, for example.

 In a delightfully Ronseal fashion, a plug-in hybrid does exactly what it says on the tin: you can plug it in to charge up the batteries when you’re at home or on a long journey (just like an electric car, above).
 This means you can provisionally start every journey with a full battery, maximising your chances of driving into city centres on silent and zero-emissions EV mode.

 Examples of PHEVs include the BMW i8 and VW Golf GTE.
 They typically have bigger battery capacities to enable their longer electric range (typically around 20-30 miles today).
 However, recent studies have proved that many owners treat them as internal combustion engine cars, never charging them up.
-This is a really bad idea and will lead to sky-high bills and fuel economy worse than a petrol or diesel car!
+This is a really bad idea, as you have to carry all the weight of those batteries, but without the benefits in effiency they can bring.
+The result?
+Sky-high bills and fuel economy worse than a petrol or diesel car!